 The Department of Animal Science offers a variety of hands-on internships and classes for undergraduate students.

-ANS 92/192 interns work 3 hours per unit.
-Units vary by the availability of the individual student.
-Students work with Dr. DePeters to decide their area of interest.
-Previous interns have learned about anatomy, nutrition, herd health, and training of weanlings.
+ANS 92/192 interns work 3 hours per week per unit.
+Units vary by the availability of the individual student and facility need/availability.
+Students learn about anatomy, nutrition, herd health, reproduction, facility maintenance, event preparation, and first-aid.
 For this internship, you will be participating in whatever we are doing at the barn that day.
 This may include: assisting vets, watching stallion collections, assisting interns with foal handling/training, administering medication, exercising horses, cleaning pens, prepping for events, etc.

 Mare and Foal Management Internship (5 units)

 This internship is primarily focused on the training of young equids, as well as overseeing mare foaling.
 Interns will be involved with identifying signs of impending parturition in mares, assisting during parturition, and caring for mare and foal post-foaling.
 Foal managers will be assigned a yearling to prepare for the Annual Production Sale in June.
 Preparation will include training foals to lead, tie, pick up their feet, stand to be clipped and bathed, load in a trailer, etc. Additionally, foal managers will work with young foals from an early age to teach them to halter and lead.
 Foal managers are responsible for caring for the foals, yearlings, and pregnant mares including grooming, exercising, stall cleaning, and related care.
 Interns will be involved in facility events, such as FFA Field Day, Picnic Day, and more!